openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

   * An installation of openSUSE 11.4 RC1 or openSUSE Factory so you can verify things.
-Itâ€™s of course okay to run it in a virtual machine
+It’s of course okay to run it in a virtual machine

   * An IRC client to interact with the other participants